AmelieMaria/The-ideal-hotel/README.md

 <a name="structure"></a>
 ## Structure
-- manual data collecting of 33 hotels and apartments in Lisbon on Booking.com
+- manual data collection of 33 hotels and apartments in Lisbon on Booking.com
 - survey with 37 entries regarding accommodation preferencies
 -
 <a name="deliverables"></a>